UNSW-Bioinformatics/website/content/projects/index.md

 <h4> More information</h4>
 <p style="font-size:14px;"> Postgraduate opportunities are available.
+Candidates are expected to have a strong background in computer engineering with a focus on low-level system programming (must be proficient in C), computer architecture and embedded systems.
+Previous bioinformatics knowledge is not a must but candidates should be prepared to learn the necessary background material quickly.
 Enthusiastic and self-motivated candidates who are ready to take up this challenge are requested to contact via email: hasindu+hdr@unsw.edu.au.</p>

 </section>